Admission and application

 - Proof of English proficiency (see admission requirements)

-If you must provide an English language certificate, you are permitted to apply without it.
+A sufficient level of English language proficiency is required.
+You can apply without an English language certificate.
 However, if you are admitted to the programme and a language certificate is listed as a requirement in your admission email, you will be required to provide proof of proficiency before the enrolment deadline.

 Step 3: Admission decision